helenst/helenst.github.io/cv.md

 ### Previous projects

-IPC Media - improvements to high profile magazine websites.
+* IPC Media - improvements to high profile magazine websites.
-EMMA - developed significant features for medical management system (now part of Qinec) huBarcode - Python library for bar code creation
+* EMMA - developed significant features for medical management system (now part of Qinec)
+* huBarcode - Python library for bar code creation
-AJAX learning games for nursing students (Millionaire and Matching Game) plus Paypal integration So VPS - Python systems and website development for hosting company.
+* AJAX learning games for nursing students (Millionaire and Matching Game) plus Paypal integration
+* So VPS - Python systems and website development for hosting company.
 Full development of company website and user control panel using the PXL engine, Linux sysadmin, Nagios plugins, system health monitoring, Paypal integration.

 ## Personal Projects

-Map Thing is a route planning tool built on Google Maps and Open Street Map APIs.
+* Map Thing is a route planning tool built on Google Maps and Open Street Map APIs.
 It displays distance and elevation information and allows for routes to be edited and routing methods to be changed.
-Designed and built my personal site and company site, using the Django-based Mezzanine CMS.
+* Designed and built personal and company sites, using the Django-based Mezzanine CMS.
-A few other small projects on my Github profile
+* A few other small projects on my Github profile

 ## Previous employment